rkooo567/clipper/CONTRIBUTING.md

 - Provides robust selection policies
 - Stabilize new releases by fixing bugs and resolving issues

-## Slack
+## Help
-If you have any questions or help for your contribution, join our slack and ask directly to us!
-Here is the link.
+If you have any questions or need help for your contribution.
+Please send an email: clipper-dev@gmail.com
-[link]

 ## Guideline
 ### Feature Request